-In this exclusive 60-minute webinar, we were joined by Lucie Mussett, Senior Product Manager, LFPSE, NHS England and Warren Edge, Senior Associate Director of Assurance and Compliance at County Durham and Darlington NHS Trust, to talk about all things LFPSE (Learn from patient safety events) and how to get the most out of changing your system.
+In this exclusive 90-minute webinar, we were joined by Lucie Mussett, Senior Product Manager, LFPSE, NHS England and Warren Edge, Senior Associate Director of Assurance and Compliance at County Durham and Darlington NHS Trust, to talk about all things LFPSE (Learn from Patient Safety Events) and how to get the most out of changing your system.

-Lucie will covered the essentials of the transition from NRLS to LFPSE, including the reasons behind the change and the benefits it will bring.
-She will also discuss the timescale surrounding the move and address some of the latest questions and concerns providers have raised and what your Trust can do to manage your migration successfully.
+Lucie covers the essentials of the transition from NRLS to LFPSE, including the reasons behind the change and its benefits.
+She also discusses the timescale surrounding the move and addresses some of the latest questions and concerns providers have raised and what your Trust can do to manage your migration successfully.

-Our own Robert Hobbs and Paul Clinton show a behind-the-scenes look at a leading LFPSE incident reporting system - Incident Oversight from InPhase.
-They'll be demonstrating how it can save crucial clinical time by speeding up the data capture stage and how to use real-time reporting to help improve patient safety.
-More importantly, we will show you how the power of triangulation of incidents and events with CQC, NICE, policy and audit make the ultimate patient safety-focused assurance system.
+Our own Robert Hobbs and Paul Clinton show you a behind-the-scenes look at a leading LFPSE incident reporting system - Incident Oversight from InPhase.
+They demonstrate how it can save crucial clinical time by speeding up the data capture stage and how to use real-time reporting to help improve patient safety.
+More importantly, we will show you how the power of triangulation of incidents and events with CQC, NICE, policy and audit makes the ultimate patient safety-focused assurance system.

 Warren shows you how County Durham and Darlington NHS Trust have used Oversight in a large and busy Trust to triangulate incidents, audits, quality and workforce information to create new insights and bring benefits to the nursing teams in practice.

-This concise 60-minute webinar is an essential guide to moving from NRLS to LFPSE, saving clinical time, and improving oversight.
+This concise 90-minute webinar is an essential guide to moving from NRLS to LFPSE, saving clinical time, and improving oversight.